Sana-Shah-een/SwitchStatement-If-Statement-Programs/README.md

 }

 # ArmStrong Number
-Q: Find 3 digit Arm strong number?
+Q: Find 3 digit Armstrong number?
 <br>
 Armstrong number is a number that is equal to the sum of cubes of its digits.
 <br>